Galatians 1:11-24 For every man whom God creates, He calls

 Then three years later I went up to Jerusalem to become acquainted with Cephas, and stayed with him fifteen days.

-After spending three years in Arabia and Damascus, Paul went to Jerusalem to get acquainted with Cephas (apostle Peter).
+After spending three years in Arabia and Damascus, Paul went to Jerusalem to get acquainted with Cephas (apostle Peter) (1), then to Syria and Cilicia (2) (see map below).
 In the light of the Judaizer’s accusations that Paul learned the gospel and received his apostleship from Jerusalem leaders, he laid down an account of his movement from the day he was converted: fifteen days with Peter in contrast to three years absence from Jerusalem.
 Indeed, a casual visit to a disciple of Jesus after his dramatic conversion harbours no notion of subordination.
 To stress the truth in the face of the Judaizer’s accusations, Paul put himself on oath.
 After the brief visit, he made his way to Syria and Cilicia where he stayed away from Jerusalem for 14 years.
 This is why he was personally unknown to the churches of Judea, but only the testimonies of his dramatic conversion.

 For every man whom God creates, He calls

 God sets Paul apart even from his mother’s womb for the task of bringing the gospel to the world.
 Paul (previously called Saul) was led by the ideals of his ancestors being oblivious to the plans of God for Israel.
 How is it possible for one like Paul who was so learned and zealous for God escape the revelation of Christ the Messiah?
 This shows that knowledge and zeal are not friends of divine revelation, but humility is.
 Before God revealed Himself to Paul, He had to humble him by striking him blind and helpless.

 A man’s life purpose comes from God who calls him from his mother’s womb.
 The psalmist says,